Prajanhades10/study-of-basic-gates/README.md

 # RESULT:

-Study and verify the truth table of logic gates in Quartus II using Verilog programming.
+studied and verified the truth table of logic gates in quartus ll using verilog programming.